gaperton/React-MVx/docs/simple.md

 Therefore, you may read and write the members of you state directly.
 Any write operation will emit `change` event and trigger the UI update.

-## Differences to the React state

-An obvious difference is that you can assign `this.state` properties directly.

-The more subtle difference is that the changes to the state are applied _immediately_, while the subsequent UI update may happen _asynchronously_.

-And the most important practical difference is that contrary to React, *you have to declare all attributes of the state*.
-Or it won't work.